aperifons/Wa-Tor/README.md

 please look up how to define environment variables.

 This will build the `APK` files for debug and release.
 These can be found in `./app/build/outputs/apk/`.
-The (few) unit tests are also exceuted as well as lint (reports saved in `app/build/outputs/`).
+The (few) unit tests are also executed as well as lint (reports saved in `app/build/outputs/`).

 Note that the `APK` files will be _unsigned_.
 To sign the release `APK`  you need to create the